Apple’s ‘iPhone 11’ Could Reportedly Be Bigger Than iPhone XS

 For the past two release cycles, Apple has stuck with the same screen size for its main flagship phones, with 2017’s iPhone X and 2018’s iPhone XS both coming with 5.8-inch displays.
-However, that might not be the case with Apple’s 2019 iPhone, which may or may not be called the “iPhone 11,” as a new report suggests that the Cupertino, California, company could give the iPhone XS’ successor a slight boost in terms of screen size.
+However, that might not be the case with Apple’s 2019 iPhone, which may or may not be called the “iPhone 11,” as a new report suggests that the Cupertino, California, company could give the iPhone XS’s successor a slight boost in terms of screen size.

 Citing a report from Japanese tech publication Macotakara, TechRadar wrote on Monday that the iPhone 11 is expected to be bigger than the iPhone XS, as it could come with a 6.1-inch display.
 That would give it an identical screen size to the more affordable iPhone XR, though the outlet noted that the “iPhone 11 Max,” or the device expected to supersede the iPhone XS Max as Apple’s larger flagship handset, is likely to feature the same 6.5-inch display as its would-be predecessor.